ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * Add tags from the file share details page in the UI.

 * Use the [VPC API](#fs-add-tags-shares-api) or GhoST API to add tags to existing file shares.
 This information covers the VPC API only.

-In the API, in addition to creating user tags, you can modify existing tags.
-This makes use of the `ETag` hash string value you obtain from the share's `If-Match` header.
-In addition, specifying an `ETag` value ensures any updates to or deletions of a file share will fail if the `ETag` value does not match the file share's current `ETag`.

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).